DEF HANDLING GUIDE

-To get the most out of DEF, however, you need to understand how to handle it.
-DEF is chemically fragile, so it must be handled with the utmost care.
-To help you handle this substance appropriately, here’s everything you need to know about DEF storage, transfer, and transport.
+To get the most out of DEF, you need to understand how to handle and use it.
+DEF is chemically fragile, so it must be treated with the utmost care.
+To help you handle this fluid appropriately, here’s everything you need to know about DEF storage, transfer, and transport.

 Is DEF Hazardous?

-Fortunately, DEF isn’t hazardous.
-Diesel exhaust fluid won’t burn, stain, or otherwise harm individuals who come into contact with it.
+Fortunately, DEF isn’t hazardous and won’t burn, stain, or otherwise harm individuals who come into contact with it.
 As a result, there’s no special protective gear required to handle DEF.
-However, it’s still important for anyone handling diesel exhaust fluid to do so with care.
+However, it’s still important for anyone handling DEF to do so with care.

 Why Is It Important to Handle DEF Correctly?

 DEF is chemically fragile and can become contaminated extremely easily.
-When exposed to oxygen, the molecules in the fluid undergo a chemical reaction, making the resulting mixture less pure.
+When exposed to oxygen, molecules in DEF undergo a chemical reaction, making he resulting mixture it less pure.
 The less pure the fluid is, the less effective it is.

-Additionally, subpar fluid can void your SCR system’s warranty, leading to expenses down the road should the system need repair.
-Speaking of the SCR system, each vehicle has a built-in onboard diagnostics, which monitors the SCR system’s status.
-If the system’s not working efficiently due to subpar fluid, the OBD can switch your vehicle into crawler mode, affecting your ability to deliver shipments in a timely manner.
+Additionally, subpar fluid can void your Selective Catalytic Reduction (SCR) system’s warranty, leading to expenses down the road should the system need repair.
+Speaking of the SCR system, each vehicle has a built-in onboard diagnostics (OBD) tool, which monitors the SCR system’s status.
+If the system’s not working efficiently due to subpar fluid, the OBD can switch your vehicle into crawler mode.

 What Kind of Containers Should Be Used?

 DEF can interact with solid material as well as liquid and gas, so it’s crucial that containers be made of compatible material.
-Both high-density polyethylene plastic and stainless steel are safe to use in storage, as they won’t instigate a chemical reaction.
+Both high-density polyethylene plastic and stainless steel can be used in storage, as they won’t instigate a chemical reaction.

 While, in theory, you can hold fluid in any container comprised of these materials, it’s advised to use containers specifically made for DEF storage.
-These accessories are designed and manufactured to meet API standards, ensuring the fluid retains its purity.
 Storage tanks should have the following:

 • Opaqueness to protect from sunlight